christianepeters/homomorphic-encryption/README.md

 Homomorphic Encryption allows to perform calculations on encrypted data without decrypting it first ([Wikipedia][Wiki]).

+See [here](he.md) for a rough background on the topic.

-I wrote some instructions how to compile and run the
+I wrote some instructions how to compile and run selected libraries.
+Status: mid 2021.
+Some may need an update.

 * [HElib](helib.md),
 * [SEAL](seal.md), and